-A laser cutter provides a fast and accurate way of cutting a variety of materials, such as paper, card, acrylic, wood, laminate and fabric.
-It works by firing a high-powered carbon dioxide laser through a series of mirrors and a focusing lens to produce a beam that burns very precisely through the media.
+A laser cutter offers a swift and precise method for cutting diverse materials like paper, card, acrylic, wood, laminate, and fabric.
+It operates by directing a high-powered carbon dioxide laser through a sequence of mirrors and a focusing lens, generating a highly precise beam that accurately burns through the targeted material.

 Once existing stock is depleted we will no longer be cutting MDF on our laser cutters.
 MDF contains synthetic formaldehyde.
 Laser cutting this material produces toxic dust and fumes which are harmful to people and the health of the machine.

 Supplying your own materials?
 For a list of approved materials for laser cutting, please ask a member of our creative team.

 We talk to creators who have made things happen with Christchurch City Libraries Ngā Kete Wānanga o Ōtautahi.